ejans/odoo_new_api_guideline/source/environment.rst

 New ids
 =======

-When creating a record a model with computed fields, the records of the recordset will be in memory only.
+When creating a record or a model with computed fields, the records of the recordset will be in memory only.
-At that time the `id` of the record will be a dummy ids of type :py:class:`openerp.models.NewId`
+At this time the `id` of the record will be a dummy ids of type :py:class:`openerp.models.NewId`

 So if you need to use the record `id` in your code (e.g. for a sql query) you should check if it is available: ::